opf/openproject/README.md

 Requirements
 ------------

-The OpenProject Backlogs plug-in requires the [OpenProject Core](https://github.com/opf/openproject/) in version greater or equal to *3.0.0pre42*.
+The OpenProject Costs plug-in requires the [OpenProject Core](https://github.com/opf/openproject/) in version greater or equal to *3.0.0pre42*.

 Installation